primouomo123/react-router-v6-code-along/README.md

 the same page.
 That page will just display different information depending on which URL is used!

-Let's update our `UserCard` component to start making use of our dynamic route:
+Let's update our `UserCard` component to start linking to our new dynamic route:

 ```jsx
 // UserCard.js